garrandall/popular-music-data/tracks/country-side-of-life-wet-willie.md

 Live and let live by the golden rule now don't it just hit the spot Gimme that country side of life
 Which way I can stretch out right
-Gimme the countryside ooh lord
+Gimme the countryside ohlord
 That country side of life
 Which way I don't get uptight
 Gimme the countryside
 Gimme that country side of life
 Which way I can stretch out right
-Gimme the countryside ooh lord
+Gimme the countryside ohlord
 That country side of life
 Which way I don't get uptight
 Gimme the countryside